DataDog/hiring-engineers/answers.md

 ## Collecting APM Data:

 **I created a small node.js app which used the local server of the vagrant machine.
-Within the postgreSQL database there is a table called 'pets' which stores a pet's name and type.
-While the script is running, each request generates a 'newPet' which consists of a random name and selects an animal type.
-The 'newPet' item is then inserted into the 'pets' table.**
+Within the postgreSQL database there is a table called `pets` which stores a pet's name and type.
+While the script is running, each request generates a `newPet` which consists of a random name and selects an animal type.
+The `newPet` item is then inserted into the `pets` table.**

 **One aspect that took a bit of thought was troubleshooting how to connect to the app.
 Since it was running locally on the VM, I needed to send requests to the localhost via the VM, which I did through a curl call to the port identified - `curl 127.0.0.1:3000`**